Smooth fava bean dip, an Egyptian dip made with dried fava beans, cumin, and garlic.

 - fine sea salt and pepper

-- Drain the beans and reserve some of the cooking water.
+- Reserve some cooking water: Drain the beans and reserve some cooking water.
 If you use already cooked beans, you can use plain water for the dip.

 - Process until very smooth, stopping the food processor a few times in between and scraping its walls properly.
 Adjust the consistency with some of the remaining water, if necessary.
 Add more salt, pepper, and lemon juice to taste.